D2-mods/Better-IWD-Pregen/README.md

 	- Damage party friendly (relative to caster)
 	- Hit stun on damage (1 second)
 	- No mage school restrictions
-- Safe to install at end-of-order.
+- Safe to install at end of order.
 Install after any mods that adds spells or items.
 - It has multiple subcomponents.
 You can install all tweaks, just 1 tweak, or any combo of 2.
 - The damage ones will also check item spells (wands, potions, etc.).

 --

-**Additional info (spell tweaks):**
+**Additional info:**
 - The damage tweaks ignore poison, disease, and other hardcoded damage effects.
 - The damage tweaks ignore spells that target the caster with no projectile (ex. self-damage from berserker Enrage)
 - The damage tweaks ignore most subspells. (note: installer will always check SPLs with long range or an offensive "secondary type")